 The McOwan Boys' Training Farm, run by the Presbyterian Church, was established at Yarra Junction in around 1953 and officially opened in 1956.
 The Farm was for boys between the ages of 14 and 18.
+It appears to have closed around 1957.

 The McOwan Boys' Training Farm, run by the Presbyterian Church, was situated in Yarra Junction.
 The Farm was for boys between the ages of 14 and 18.
 The property was donated to the Church in 1948 by the late Francis McOwan.
 The farm had frontages to the Little Yarra River and the Powelltown Road.
 In 1953, the appointment of the farm's superintendent-manager, Mr L. McLean of Drouin, was announced in The Argus newspaper.
 The article also stated that the training farm was to be run on the 'cottage system'.
 In April 1956 it was reported in The Argus that the McOwan Rural Training Centre (as it was also known) was to be officially opened.